elastest/elastest-cost-engine/docs/index.md

 ECE is developed using Java and Spring MVC.

+## Development Environment

+- Java 8 or higher.
+- Maven 3 or higher.
+- Preferred IDE that can use Maven, Java and HTML.

 ### Architecture

 The ElasTest Cost Engine has aims to provide a [HTTP Rest API](http://elastest.io/docs/api/ece/) that computes cost